-LECTURES: In addition to studio, there will be a series of communal lectures related to the studio projects and on architectural theory (M,F 1:30-2:50, MM103, see schedule for details).
+LECTURES: In addition to studio, there will be a series of communal lectures related to the studio projects and on architectural theory (M,F 1:30-2:20, MM103, see schedule for details).
 You are required to attend ALL lectures, to take notes, and to be prepared to discuss the lecture in studio and in some in-class exercises.
 Integrate what you learn and see in lecture into your design work.
-In addition, students are expected to take advantage of the excellent and diverse lectures and cultural events offered in the School, College, University, the Carnegie Museum of Art, and many related institutions in the city through the "Passport" program.
+In addition, students are expected to take advantage of the excellent and diverse lectures and cultural events throughout CMU and Pittsburgh, and listed through the "Passport" program.